I am writing to obtain clarification about Twitter's terms of service for sending unsolicited directed tweets.

-In pursuing its agenda, the money power has access to hundreds of millions of dollars, and the money power deploys its financial resources to buy hugely expensive advertising campaigns, including TV and radio commercials, billboards, phone banks, and the U.S. mail, to put on elaborate entertainment events, and to obtain costly professional consultation and fundraising services to assist in the same.
+In pursuing its agenda, the money power has access to great amounts of money that deploys to buy expensive advertising campaigns, including TV and radio commercials, billboards, phone banks, and the U.S. mail, to put on elaborate entertainment events, and to obtain costly professional consultation and fundraising services to assist in the same.

 These advertising campaigns make massive, unsolicited communications to voters.
 Voters can turn off their TV or radio, throw away mail unopened, and hang up the phone on a campaign caller, but they cannot stop the advertising and stop it from going to other voters.

 On the other side, there are the vast majority of the people who don't have the financial resources that the money power has.
 These people are limited to inexpensive ways for participating in political campaigns, such as by going door to door, or setting up tables and handing out leaflets in public places, or parading in public places with signs.